Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Method

 with~\eqref{eqn:ft-as-n} becoming

-This solution can be iteratively evaluated section by section, starting at $s_i = L$ and proceeding backwards to the base.
-Note that the $n(s)$ solution is continuous across the entire needle trajectory, while $f_t(s)$ is discontinuous due to possible curvature discontinuities at each $s_i$, as illustrated in Fig.~\ref{fig:tissue-force-heatmap}.
+For zero-curvature sections, $\kappa_i = 0$, $f_{\!\bot,i}(s) = 0$, and $n_i(s) = n_{i+1}(s) + \mu_i f_{c,i} (s_i - s)$.
+This solution can be iteratively evaluated section by section, starting at $s_i = L$ and proceeding backward to the base.
+Note that the $n(s)$ solution is continuous across the entire needle trajectory, whereas $f_{\!\bot}(s)$ is discontinuous due to possible curvature discontinuities at each $s_i$, as illustrated in Fig.~\ref{fig:tissue-force-heatmap}(a) and~\ref{fig:tissue-force-heatmap}(b) respectively.

-For zero-curvature sections, the tissue normal force is zero.
-If we set friction to zero (by setting both $\mu = 0$ and $C = 0$), we get $f_t(s) = \kappa(s) F_p$ which results in a tissue normal force directly proportional to the curvature.
-It may be intuitive to assume curvature would be a good proxy for the probability of shearing, but we find that to be equivalent to assuming zero friction.
-If we ignore the proportional friction component (by setting $\mu = 0$), we get a simple linear internal force model for~\eqref{eqn:n_ode}.
-If we consider the full friction model, even for a small friction coefficient~$\mu_i$, the required insertion force for a given piercing force grows exponentially with the friction coefficient times length times curvature.
-As the path gets longer, the internal needle force $n(s)$ grows exponentially as seen in~\eqref{eqn:n_ode}, very quickly increasing the probability of shearing.
+If we choose to ignore the effects of friction (by setting $\mu(s) = \num{0}$), we get $f_{\!\bot}(s) = \kappa(s) F_{\!p}$, which results in a tissue normal force directly proportional to the curvature.
+Thus, while it may be intuitive to assume the curvature itself would be a good proxy for the probability of tissue compression or shearing, our model predicts that assumption is only true in the absence of shaft-to-tissue friction.
+If we ignore the influence of $f_{\!\bot}(s)$ on friction (by removing $f_{\!\bot}(s)$ from~\eqref{eqn:friction-model}, assuming $f_{\!\bot}(s) \ll f_c(s)$), we get a simple linear internal force model for~\eqref{eqn:n_ode} with friction being independent of needle shape.
+If we consider the full friction model, even for a small friction coefficient~$\mu_i$, the required insertion force for a given piercing force grows exponentially with the product of the friction coefficient, length, and curvature.
+As the path gets longer, the internal needle force, $n(s)$, grows exponentially as seen in~\eqref{eqn:n_ode}, thus predicting a sharp increase in the tissue-damage probability.